Júnior Rocha: Coaching career

 On 3 February 2020, Júnior Rocha was announced as head coach of Votuporanguense.
 He left the club amidst the COVID-19 pandemic, and was announced at Barra-SC on 11 September.

 On 25 January 2021, Júnior Rocha was appointed head coach of Ypiranga-RS in the third division.
 After narrowly missing out promotion, he left on 19 November, and took over fellow league team Figueirense four days later.

 Júnior Rocha left Figueira on 2 November 2022, as his contract was not renewed.
 The following 22 March, he replaced Pintado as Inter de Limeira head coach.

 Júnior Rocha qualified Inter to the 2024 Campeonato Paulista quarterfinals, where they were knocked out by Red Bull Bragantino.
 On 2 May of that year, he left after accepting an offer from Guarani in the second level, but was dismissed from the latter after just 38 days.

-On 20 July 2024, Rocha replaced Vinícius Bergantin as head coach of Ferroviária in the third division.
+On 20 July 2024, Júnior Rocha replaced Vinícius Bergantin as head coach of Ferroviária in the third division.
 He led the club to a promotion to the second tier after a 30-year absence, but was sacked the following 16 February after a poor start of the season.

-On 22 April 2025, Rocha agreed to become the head coach of Caxias back in the third tier.
+On 22 April 2025, Júnior Rocha agreed to become the head coach of Caxias back in the third tier.
 Despite leading the first stage, his side missed out promotion in the second stage, and he left on 18 October.

+On 24 November 2025, Júnior Rocha was announced at Paysandu for the upcoming season.
+The following 13 September, after two defeats in as many matches in the 2026 Série C second stage, he was sacked.